caredox/aws_ssm_provider/README.md

 Notice the parantheses and the escape character for the back slash.

+#### Arrays

+To set an integer in your application config, simply end your SSM path in `/JsonArray`.
+For example, if you wanted an array of login keys, your SSM key would look like `/staging/myApp/login_keys/JsonArray`.
+Each item in your array can be a String (default), or Regex.
+If you enter your values into the Parameter Store UI in the AWS console, it will handle escaping some characters for you, so you'd want to enter something like `["^.*specialKey\\.secret$/Regex","exact-match-key"]`.

 #### Booleans

 `"true"` and `"false"` are translated to their respective boolean values.